Nuafah/DustNWeatherAPI/README.md

 # DustNWeatherAPI
-DustNWeatherAPI collects data of air quality using a dust sensor [PMS7003](https://github.com/teusH/MySense/blob/master/docs/pms7003.md) and weather information from the [WeatherAPI](https://www.weatherapi.com/api-explorer.aspx).
+DustNWeatherAPI collects data on air quality using a dust sensor [PMS7003](https://github.com/teusH/MySense/blob/master/docs/pms7003.md) and weather information from the [WeatherAPI](https://www.weatherapi.com/api-explorer.aspx).
 Then, it visualizes and integrates this data.

 For visualization, the application displays PM1, PM2.5, and PM10 data collected between April 20, 2024, and May 10, 2024, along with the average temperature, wind speed, humidity, and cloud cover during that period.